XiaoYu-Wu12138/WW2-Comics/README.md

 Unlike previous research in visual grounding which primarily focuses on naturalistic images, our study puts the spotlight on comics and presents two novel approaches to address this task.

-1. **Method 1: Entity Pairs Ranking** ranks the image-text pairs retrieved from object detection and Optical Character Recognition (OCR) models.
+1. **Method 1: Entity Pairs Ranking** ranks the image-text pairs retrieved from two-stream detection.
 2. **Method 2: Visual Language Transformer** adopts a transformer-based model that learns to integrate image-text representations.

+Both methods achieved similar results, with an approximate F1-score of 10% for comics grounding.
+However, the second method outperformed the first method in terms of naturalistic images, achieving a F1-score of 76.5%.